jborean93/RemoteForge/docs/en-US/about_RemoteForgeTransports.md

 namespace MyForge;

-public sealed class MyForgeTransport : IRemoteForgeTransport {
+public sealed class MyForgeTransport : RemoteTransport {
-    public async Task CreateConnection(CancellationToken cancelToken)
+    protected override async Task Open(CancellationToken cancellationToken)
     {
-        // Creates the connection to the target
+        // Opens the connection, can be omitted to have no special
+        // connection setup step.
     }

-    public async Task CloseConnection(CancellationToken cancelToken)
+    protected override async Task Close(CancellationToken cancellationToken)
     {
-        // Closes the connection to the target
+        // Closes the connection, can be omitted to have no special
+        // connection teardown step.
     }

-    public async Task WriteMessage(string message, CancellationToken cancelToken) {
+    protected override async Task WriteInput(string line, CancellationToken cancellationToken) {
-        // Writes the PSRemoting message to the target }
+        // Writes the PSRemoting payload.
+This must be defined.
+    }

-    public async Task<string?> WaitMessage(CancellationToken cancelToken)
+    protected override async Task<string?> ReadOutput(CancellationToken cancellationToken)
     {
-        // Wait until a PSRemoting message has been received from the target
-        // and returns the message.
-This is called repeatedly until it returns
-        // "", null, or the connection is closed.
+        // Reads the PSRemoting payload response.
+This must be defined.
     }

+    protected override async Task<string?> ReadError(CancellationToken cancellationToken)
+    {
+        // Optional method to read an error message, for example stderr
+        // from a process.
     }
+}
 ```

+The [ProcessTransport](https://github.com/jborean93/RemoteForge/blob/main/src/RemoteForge/ProcessTransport.cs) class is a pre-defined class that is used to wrap a new process executable.
+This is a great class for a transport to re-use if it is just starting an executable and exchanging the PSRemoting payloads through the stdin and stdout.

 Any exceptions raised on the above methods will mark the transport as broken and the connection will be closed as best as it can.

-The class can also optionally implement `IDisposable` and the remote forge transport mechanism will call `Dispose()` once it is finished with the transport.
+The class can also optionally define a `void Dispose(bool isDisposing)` method that is called when the transport is no longer needed.

 The implementation has been designed around the async Task model in C# as it is quite effective with blocking IO operations that remote transports typically use.
 The cancellation token provided to each method will be set when the transport gets into a bad state and the caller needs to close the transport.